 Prompt 10: If you celebrate Halloween, do you make your own costume or do you buy one at the store?
 Do you like traditional costumes (ghost, witch, skeleton) or do you prefer something different?
 Write an essay describing the best Halloween costume you ever wore and why it was so fun.

 Prompt 11: Many people celebrate holidays which are particular to their culture, such as Saint Patrick’s Day for the Irish, Oktoberfest for Germany and Cinco de Mayo for Mexico.
 Does your family celebrate an unusual or culturally significant holiday.
 Write about it if you do!

 Prompt 12: August 13th is National Left Handers Day.
 The holiday was created to bring awareness to how difficult some things are for left handed people (For example, scissors and spiral notebooks are designed for right handed people).
 On National Left Handers Day, you are required to do everything left handed.
 Do you think you could do it?
 What difficulties to you think you’d encounter?
 Write an essay imagining a day of being left handed.

 Prompt 13: Many towns don’t allow Christmas displays on town property.
 Why do you think that is?
 Is it fair?
-If it is allowed, should Jewish people be allowed to put Hanukkah displays on the property as well?
-What about people who celebrate Kwanzaa?
+If allowed, should Jewish people be allowed to put Hanukkah on the property as well?
+What about who celebrate Kwanzaa?
 Chose a position and write an essay defending your point of view.